boraaltinok/privacy-policy/science-ai-support.md

 ## Frequently Asked Questions

-### How do I ask a science question with Science Helper?
+### How do I ask a science question with Photoscience?
 To ask a science question and get answers, follow these steps:
 1. Open Science Helper App.
 2. Tap the first icon on the navbar.